- Dining HallDining Hall

 Montezuma Hot Springs

-The Montezuma Hot Springs are on the UWC-USA campus and are also open to the public.
-There are a number of pools of varying temperature that were the original reason that the Old Stone Hotel and Montezuma Castle (then the Montezuma Hotel) were built.
-Students are welcome to use the hot springs.
+The Montezuma Hot Springs are the original reason that the Old Stone Hotel and Montezuma Castle (then the Montezuma Hotel) were built.
+They are managed by a local non-profit but students are welcome to use them.

 Old Stone Hotel